-Office vacancies in the City of Tulsa increased from 16.3% to 16.8% in the period July 2021 through June 2022 due to a decrease in demand of available office space.
-The commercial real estate leasing environment in Tulsa improved slightly over the course of the year with average rental rates increasing from \$15.64/sf to \$16.11/sf.
+Office vacancies in the City of Tulsa decreased from 16.8% to 16.1% in the period July 2022 through June 2023 due to an increase in demand of available office space.
+The commercial real estate leasing environment in Tulsa improved slightly over the course of the year with average rental rates increasing from \$16.11/sf to \$16.95/sf.
 The Authority participates in several projects to convert vacant downtown office buildings to residential living units, and a parking structure for downtown business use.
 Expenditures related to these projects are financed by the City of Tulsa from its sales tax collections.

-(A Component Unit of the City of Tulsa, Oklahoma) MANAGEMENT'S DISCUSSION AND ANALYSIS June 30, 2022
+(A Component Unit of the City of Tulsa, Oklahoma) MANAGEMENT'S DISCUSSION AND ANALYSIS June 30, 2023 and 2022